Genital warts are contagious, fleshy growths in the genital or anal area. They are one of the most common types of sexually transmitted infection.

 Fast facts on genital warts

-- They are caused by papillomavirus infecting the skin
+- They are caused by human papillomavirus (HPV) infecting the skin.

 - Some genital warts respond well to topical medication.